Johanna

 Office Manager

 Debra Schlechte became the Office Manager at the Idaho Humanities Council in September 2011.
 Previously, Schlechte worked as a Technical Writer at Micon Technology in Boise, and an Office Manager at Motive Power, Inc. She holds an Associate’s degree in Dental Assisting and Dental Hygiene from Carrington College in Boise.
 She was born and raised in the Boise area, but grew up part time in Nebraska.
 She previously lived in Florida for seven years, and then moved to Utah, where she worked for a contractor on Hill AFB as a Technical Writer.
 After living in Utah for nine years (1995-2004), Schlechte moved back to the Boise area.
-She has three grown children, two boys and one girl, and two granddaughters.
+She has three grown children, two boys and one girl, and two granddaughters and one grandson.
 She currently resides in Meridian with her husband Shain, and her three dogs, Minnie Moo, Little Pea, and Lucy Loo.

 Recommended Book Title: Currently reading anything by Sarah J. Maas and Jennifer Armentrout.